Lefor, North Dakota

 Lefor is an unincorporated community in southern Stark County, North Dakota, United States.
 It lies southeast of the city of Dickinson, the county seat of Stark County.
 Its elevation is 2,592 feet (790 m).
 Lefor's post office closed November 2, 2002, but the town still has its own ZIP code of 58641.

 Lefor has the highest percentage of residents of Hungarian origin of any zip code in the United States.
+Most are descended from pioneers -- who were actually ethnically German -- from the Banat region who were invited to the United States in the late nineteenth and early twentieth centuries.

 Lefor is part of the Dickinson Micropolitan Statistical Area.

+History

+The Dakota Territory was acquired in the early nineteenth century, and the United States government began settling the area despite resistance from displaced natives.